Institution or association? A basic choice for community efforts

 director becomes so busy that he/she doesn't have time to help actual people facilitator's only job is to help actual people who are serious about doing something

-no training is required for basic operation of this model; but there is an entire training industry devoted to trying to increase the effectiveness of this model initial training is required in order to change organizational habits and behaviors, and LET GO of the ones that won't work, so as to succeed with this model
+little training is required for basic operation of this model; but there is a multibillion training and consulting industry devoted to trying to increase the effectiveness of this model initial training may be required in order to change unconscious organizational habits and behaviors, and LET GO of the ones that won't work, so as to succeed with this model

 See also a summary of the asset-based approach, John McKnight's Regenerating Community essay on cpn.org, and the Enterprise Facilitation page.